ansani/shodan_scrape/README.md

 ## Coffee
-All coffee donations can go to salvatore@ansani.it ;)
+All coffee donations can go to salvatoreansani@gmail.com ;)